 By 2023, mCommerce is expected to more than double in global revenue, further enforcing the prospect of a promising and lucrative future for mCommerce merchants who have planned for mobile payment processing growth.

 For any mCommerce business that is likely to process high-volume transactions (such as gaming, forex trading, etc.), there is a perception of being high-risk.
 For many mobile payment processing providers, this can result in transaction limits and volume processing caps being placed on the merchant, which can mean a loss of potential sales.

 Mobile devices have made the setup of ongoing subscriptions a simple and convenient process for consumers.
 However, the offering of free trials is something that can result in a high percentage of chargebacks.
 In fact, 91% of consumers are said to willingly accept legal terms and conditions without reading them before installing an app.

 Consumers may register for a free trial without the understanding that unless they cancel before their trial period ends, they will be billed automatically and put on a paid subscription plan.
 If a consumer either forgets to cancel or is unaware of this agreement, it can lead to attempts from the consumer to try and get their money back.

-While mCommerce continues to gain momentum, so does card-not-present fraud.
-As mobile payments are made without the cardholder present, this can be seen an opportunity for criminals to exploit.
+While mCommerce continues to gain momentum, so does the so-called “card-not-present” fraud.
+As mobile payments are made without the cardholder present, this can be seen as an opportunity for criminals to exploit.
 By assuming a synthetic identity with real credit card numbers, criminals can attempt to make phony mobile payments.

-Keeping mobile transactions safe and secure is incredibly important.
-T1 Payments understands this, which is why we offer robust fraud prevention tools to ensure both mCommerce merchants and their consumers are protected.
+T1 Payments is here to help you keep your mobile merchant credit card processing safe and secure.
+We offer robust fraud prevention tools to ensure both mCommerce merchants and their consumers are protected.
 By using our fraud scrubbing technology, merchants can reduce the risks of payment fraud and chargeback fraud, resulting in a stress-free experience.